samKenpachi011/edc-device/README.md

+# edc-device

 [![Build Status](https://travis-ci.org/botswana-harvard/edc-device.svg?branch=develop)](https://travis-ci.org/botswana-harvard/edc-device)
 [![Coverage Status](https://coveralls.io/repos/botswana-harvard/edc-device/badge.svg?branch=develop&service=github)](https://coveralls.io/github/botswana-harvard/edc-device?branch=develop)

-# edc-device

 The Edc supports multiple off-line data collection clients.
 In such an environment a unique device ID is used to seed unique subject and sample identifiers created when offline.
 The group of clients should be configured each to have a unique ID, the `device_id`, before deployment.

-Other functions might need to know the `role` of the device.
+Other functions might need to know the `device_role`.
 For example, is it a server (central or community), a "middleman" machine, or a client.
 Knowing this is useful, for example, if a server is not allowed to allocate new subject_identifiers.

 Device information is set in `edc_device.apps.AppConfig`.
 You should subclass into your projects `apps.py` like this, for example: